published: April 16, 2023 - last updated: February 2, 2024

 Threshold conditional licensing essentially uses the software license to achieve these things.
 It works like this:

-Basically: during any period where the threshold isn't satisfied sponsors are the only people who have permissive license access to the project.
-Keep in mind that permissive license access would just be another sponsor benefit on top of voting rights as discussed in the companion post.
+Basically: during any period where the threshold isn't satisfied, supporting members are the only people who have permissive license access to the project.
+Keep in mind that permissive license access would just be another member benefit on top of voting rights as discussed in the companion post.

 This structure meets our criteria: